Stagecoach Grimsby-Cleethorpes

 Stagecoach Grimsby-Cleethorpes is a subdivision of Stagecoach East Midlands that operates buses in and around North East Lincolnshire, England, serving a population of over 150,000.
 It runs town services in its main hubs of Grimsby and Cleethorpes, as well as services to Immingham and nearby villages.
-Buses operate via the Riverhead bus station, opened in 1989, which is situated next to the Freshney Place Shopping Centre in Grimsby town centre.

 History

 Grimsby and Cleethorpes Corporations

 In 1881 the London-based Provincial Tramways Company established a system of horse trams in Grimsby and Cleethorpes under the management of the Great Grimsby Street Tramways Company.
 Provincial also operated tramways in Cardiff, Portsmouth, Gosport and Plymouth.
 These horse trams would be withdrawn in 1901 and replaced with electric trams.

 In 1925 Grimsby Corporation bought the tramway system running within its borough for £125,000.
 However, faced with the expense of relaying damaged track on Freeman Street, the new company acquired single deck Garrett and later double deck AEC trolleybuses, with trolleybus services first operating on 3 October 1926.
 This started the gradual process of replacing the ageing trams with the Grimsby trolleybus system.

 In 1927, Grimsby Corporation Transport bought its first motor buses, these being centre entrance single deck Albions.
 The first double deck motor bus, an AEC Regent with a centre entrance, was purchased in 1930.
 Grimsby Corporation introduced motor bus routes to outlying areas of the town and in 1934 bought routes from the Ada bus company and Provincial, thereby extending services to New Waltham/Humberston (route 8) and Waltham (route 9).
 Following World War Two, routes were further extended to the new housing estates.

 Cleethorpes Council introduced motor buses in 1930, operating routes within the town and also to Humberston.
 A joint service with Grimsby (route 6) ran from Grimsby town centre, along Bargate, Weelsby Road and Clee Road to Cleethorpes Bathing Pool.
 In 1936 Cleethorpes took over the tramways within its area and in 1937 tram services run by the two boroughs finally ended, when a second joint service (route 11) was established along the main road between Grimsby Old Market Place and Cleethorpes Bathing Pool using trolley buses.